Rai Yoyo

 Rai Yoyo is an Italian free-to-air television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
-It is the company's television channel for young children, and is known for its programming for children between the ages of two and five.
+It is the company's television channel for younger children and preschoolers.
+The channel is best known for its programming for children between the ages of two and five.

 History

 On 1 November 2006, RaiSat Ragazzi was split into two channels: RaiSat Yoyo (for preschoolers) and RaiSat Smash (for teens).
 Notable programmes include Postman Pat, Peppa Pig and Fifi and the Flowertots, among others.

-On 31 July 2009, RaiSat Yoyo became a free-to-air channel on the new satellite platform Tivù Sat and was replaced by Nick Jr. on Sky Italia.
+On 31 July 2009, RaiSat Yoyo became a free-to-air channel on the Tivù Sat satellite platform and was replaced by Nick Jr. on Sky Italia.

 On 18 May 2010, when Rai rebranded all its channels, the name RaiSat was extinguished, and the channel changed its name to Rai Yoyo.

 In May 2016, the channel stopped broadcasting advertisements on air.